-If you’re interested in becoming a digital nomad, making money while traveling around the world, or just simply searching for ways to make extra cash for your next vacation, then becoming a freelance, online proofreader is the way to go.
+If you’re interested in becoming a digital nomad, making money while traveling around the world, or just simply searching for ways to make extra cash and a side hustle for your next vacation, then becoming a freelance, online proofreader is the way to go.
 However, as with any job, there are both pros and cons of being a proofreader.

 Table of Contents